-I had a wonderful father/child conversation the other day; our visit touched my heart.
-It made me feel badly for some of the feelings that may exist in our world today.
+The other day, I had a wonderful father/child conversation; our visit touched my heart.
+It made me feel bad for some of the feelings that may exist in our world today.

-The year the Utah Jazz went to the finals, playing Michael Jordan and the Bulls was a great year for Utah fans.
+The year the Utah Jazz went to the finals, playing Michael Jordan and the Bulls, was great for Utah fans.
 The entire season was fun to watch as we could see our team was something special.

-This year in the western finals, we were facing the Houston Rocket’s and Charles Barkley.
-It was game six, Utah was headed into Texas up 3-2.
-Utah was 12 points behind at the end of the game; bringing it to a tie with only seconds left.
-Byron Russell through the ball into John Stockton; John then threw up the winning three pointer over the late arriving Charles Barkley.
-Utah won 103-100 and went onto the finals.
-Our players jumped for joy; as did the fans!
+This year in the western finals, we faced the Houston Rockets and Charles Barkley.
+It was game six, and Utah was headed into Texas up 3-2.
+Utah was 12 points behind at the end of the game, bringing it to a tie with only seconds left.
+Byron Russell through the ball into John Stockton; John then threw up the winning three-pointer over the late arriving Charles Barkley.
+Utah won 103-100 and went on to the finals.
+Our players jumped for joy, as did the fans!

 This play has been and will be played over and over again.
 Even though we lost in the finals, it was a great season.
-Utah and all its citizens united, even Utah and BYU fans came together as our pride overcame all differences supporting our team.
+Utah and all its citizens united; even Utah and BYU fans came together as our pride overcame all differences in supporting our team.

 Here is my analogy: Having sex is only being able to see the play of the decade; making love is being able to participate in the entire season.

-Sex and finding a partner who you match up with?— give me a break!
-Are there people out there who do nothing but the wild thing all day long?
-If you were a rock star and did it a much as you wanted; what percent of your day would it fill up?
-Stories, usually of men beating their chests, wanting to be a stud; fall well short of occupying even a small percentage of the day with their stories.
-So what about all the rest of the day (relationship)?
+Sex and finding a partner you match up with?— give me a break!
+Are there people who do nothing but the wild thing all day?
+If you were a rock star and did it as much as you wanted, what percent of your day would it fill up?
+Stories, usually of men beating their chests, wanting to be a stud, fall well short of occupying even a small percentage of the day with their stories.
+So what about the rest of the day (relationship)?
 Where is the season leading up to the play or championship after?

-For me, I don’t get it.
-Who is teaching our youth that this time together is an act reduced to, “having sex.”
-Animals (males) may long for the experience, participate and leave content for having had a quickie.
-For thinking beings, not finding commonality and bonding before; may leave you unaware who you are with, wanting to go home after you are finished or wanting to try a new partner.
+I don’t get it.
+Who is teaching our youth that this time together is an act reduced to “having sex.”
+Animals (males) may long for the experience, participate, and leave content for having had a quickie.
+For thinking beings, not finding commonality and bonding before; may leave you unaware of who you are with, wanting to go home after you are finished, or wanting to try a new partner.

-If you were watching as the team was assembled, signing contracts and building; you got excited knowing it could be a good year.
-The season developed into what became, “the best to date” with more wins than in any other time in franchise history.
-As a fan you built up to the play of the decade which lifted you into the finals; knowing it was only the beginning of something better.
-You then went onto the finals as the play was not the end of your experience.
-Perhaps your season didn’t end with the trophy but out of all the teams; there was only one better.
-This year lead to what have been many more wonderful years.
+If you watched as the team was assembled, signing contracts, and building, you got excited knowing it could be a good year.
+The season developed into what became “the best to date” with more wins than at any other time in franchise history.
+As a fan, you built up to the play of the decade, which lifted you into the finals, knowing it was only the beginning of something better.
+You then went on to the finals, as the play was not the end of your experience.
+Perhaps your season didn’t end with the trophy, but there was only one better out of all the teams.
+This year led to what have been many more wonderful years.

 Making love, knowing you are with the one you enjoy.
-Realizing you have built up to a moment where the event is only time shared in intimacy; reserved for your special one.
-Your time shared together, as in participating in the full season, has excitement for a very long time.
-Laying there together hugging, talking and feeling; knowing the time wasn’t ended by an episode but there was more to come; a lifetime together.
+Realize you have built up to a moment where the event is only time shared in intimacy, reserved for your special one.
+Your time shared together, as in participating in the full season, has an excitement for a long time.
+Laying together, hugging, talking, and feeling, knowing the time wasn’t ended by an episode but there was more to come, a lifetime together.

 For me, each time is special; we learn and grow together.
-It is a time where we give of ourselves completely.
+It is a time when we give of ourselves completely.
 Every occasion is the play of the decade.
-We didn’t need to find whether we were compatible sexually; we knew we were mentally first.
+We didn’t need to find out whether we were compatible sexually; we knew we were mentally first.
 We build daily on our time together.
 We know the climax isn’t the crescendo; just part of the game.
-Fully enjoying the season up to the play, then the play itself and finally all time after with each step being very exciting.
+Fully enjoyed the season up to the play, then the play itself, and finally all time after, with each step being very exciting.
 We are moving toward a lifetime victory–together.

-Too my child, I am proud you have committed yourself; know you will have a lasting, enjoyable and close relationship many will only dream of!!!
-Stick to your ideals; you have chosen well my dear.
+To my child, I am proud you have committed yourself; know you will have a lasting, enjoyable, and close relationship that many will only dream of!!!
+Stick to your ideals; you have chosen well, my dear.
 “Stand your ground when everybody’s giving in”